tachyons-css/tachyons/docs/responsive.md

 # Responsive

 Tachyons css is responsive to the core.
-The majority of classes also include responsive variants that target different breakpoints.
+The majority of classes include responsive variants that target different breakpoints.
-It's also important to note that since all classes are functional, responsive variants have different names using a media query naming conventions.
+It's important to note that since all classes are functional, responsive variants have different names using a media query naming conventions.

 ```.html
 <div class="pa3 bg-black white">